 Builders keep asking the same question: is this agent actually worth shipping?
 Most answers floating around treat AI agents like SaaS products with seat counts and CACs.
 They are not.
 An agent is a piece of software that runs on demand, costs real money per call, and earns revenue per call.
 The economics are closer to a payment processor than a CRM.
-This post is the math, the cost stack, and the break-even tables I wish I had when I started building agents for Gravity's marketplace.
+This post is the math, the cost stack, and the break-even tables I wish I had when I started building agents for Gravity's platform.

 What unit economics means for an AI agent